tyrelh/personal-site-nextjs/posts/what-is-devops.md

 * Make code easy and painless to write.
 Automate environment setup.
 * Make code simple to test.
 Automate tests.
 * Make code trivial to deploy when ready.
 Automate infrastructure and blue/green deployments.
 * Make data about development, testing, and deployment visible to the team.
-Automate data collection and illumination through things like Slack bots.
+Automate data collection and illumination with tools like Datadog.

 My summary and this article represents my understanding and opinions right now (Spring 2022).
 I am constantly learning and improving on my career journey and my knowledge and opinions will undoubtedly change over time.